stormpath/stormpath-documentation/source/accnt_mgmt.rst

     }
   }

-For an example of how this works, please see below (todo).
+For an example of how this works, please see :ref:`below <account-linking-automatic-ex2>`.

 Example Login Behaviors
 ^^^^^^^^^^^^^^^^^^^^^^^